-# Let's first write to a file with open("example2.txt", "w") as f: f.write("This is ") # Then let's open the file and append to it: with open("example2.txt", "a") as f: f.write("just another test.")
+# Let's first write to a file with open("example2.txt", "w") as f: f.write("This is ") # Then let's reopen the file and append some text to it: with open("example2.txt", "a") as f: f.write("just another test.")

 Here the result is a file called example2.txt with the following contents: